isomerpages/moe-canossacatholic/_departments/English.md

 <b>Canossian Writing Programme</b>
 <br>
-Our Canossian Writing Programme recognises our students as writers who seek to hone their craft.
-Carefully-crafted mini-lessons allow for the discussion and unpacking of authentic mentor texts for students to develop different writing techniques and styles.
-Teachers model the process by working on their own writing and conduct conferences with individual students.
-The students’ written work is then published for their peers to read so that students grow comfortable seeing themselves as part of a writing community, become more willing to take more risks and dive deeper into the process.
+Our Canossian Writing Programme recognises our children as writers who seek to hone their craft.
+Carefully-crafted mini-lessons allow for the discussion and unpacking of authentic mentor texts for children to develop different writing techniques and styles.
+Teachers model the process by working on their own writing and conduct conferences with individual children.
+The children’s written work is then published for their peers to read so that children grow comfortable seeing themselves as part of a writing community, become more willing to take more risks and dive deeper into the process.
 In addition, they can get ideas from their peers’ writing.
 <br>
 <b>Creative Writing</b>
 <br>
-Creative Writing has been introduced in Primary 1 &amp; Primary 2 to encourage students to exercise their creativity and use their imagination.
+Creative Writing has been introduced in Primary 1 &amp; Primary 2 to encourage children to exercise their creativity and use their imagination.
 At the same time, students are provided with opportunities to develop their ‘voice’ and communicate their thoughts and ideas freely.
-An annual Creative Writing Competition is also conducted for our students.
+An annual Creative Writing Competition is also conducted for our children.
 <br>
 <b>Journaling</b>
 <br>
-Students are encouraged to read widely and respond to what they read.
-Journaling aims to develop students’ personal response and critical thinking skills.
+Children are encouraged to read widely and respond to what they read.
+Journaling aims to develop children’s personal response and critical thinking skills.

 <br>